Life with needle phobia

 Living with a phobia can be a challenge.
 It can affect your daily routine, your habits and even long-term life choice.
 But then there is a fear of needles, or trypanophobia.
 It has the power to cause those who suffer from this extreme fear to put their health and wellbeing on the line, just to avoid an injection.
 You might be asking how that can be.
 Well have a read about what life can really be like if you have needle phobia.

-If you would like to read more about trypanophobia, and particularly how it might affect sufferers in light of a Covid-19 vaccine, have a look at one of our earlier articles, which even offers some ideas on how to manage the phobia while having the injection.
+If you would like to learn more about trypanophobia, read our previous article, COVID-19 and a fear of needles.
+This article discusses how a needle phobia might affect those who have a fear of needles in light of the Covid-19 vaccine and offers some ideas on how to manage the phobia while having the injection.

 Signs of the phobia